ashwanth1109/ashwanth-ar/src/articles/Credo.md

 ### The unexamined life is a life not worth living - Socrates

-The word credo originates from Middle English Latin, in which the word means 'I believe'.
-The word creed has similar roots and refers to a system of religious beliefs or a faith.
-'Credo' refers to a statement of beliefs or aims which guides someone's actions.
+The word **credo** originates from Middle English Latin, in which the word means 'I believe'.
+The word creed has similar roots and refers to a system of religious beliefs or a faith. **'Credo' refers to a statement of beliefs or aims which guides someone's actions**.

 While I understand the pivotal role that religion plays in the lives of many, stricken by their faiths and gods, I've never been a particularly religious person.
 Perhaps there is a higher entity that governs the whims of the universe, but that is beyond the comprehension of us mortal beings.
 So, I leave it at that and that is the extent of my belief in the supernatural.

 But I do have a strong belief system that governs my actions on a daily basis.

 This system is my truth.

-It is the way I perceive the world.
+**It is the way I perceive the world**.

 We each have our own.
 A system that evolves for each of us over the entire course of our lives.
 Sometimes faster, sometimes slower.
-Up until the age of 23, I was constantly gathering wisdom from those around me.
+Up until I was 23, I never had concrete principles of my own and I was heavily influenced by the principles of those I hung out with.
 I consider myself fortunate to have met the erudite mentors and peers that I have had in life.
-My beliefs constantly fluctuated but this was a journey that had to pan out in its own time and there would be no rushing it.
+My beliefs constantly fluctuated, but this was a journey that had to pan out in its own time.
+There would be no rushing it.

 ## The antithesis of my very being

-2018 was an interesting year in my life.
+The year I turned 23 was an interesting year in my life.
 Alongside fluctuating beliefs, I had been incredibly indecisive about my career path.
 I had a degree in Electronics Engineering and a masters in Management Studies.
 But I wanted to do something else.

-A few fundamental computer science classes had revealed a sliver of a programmer in me during my undergraduate.
-Against what conventional wisdom would seem to suggest, I chose to become a software engineer although my background didn't fully correlate with this decision.
+I wanted to be a professional **programmer** and a hobby **pianist**.

-As a personal hobby, I chose to learn the piano (or a keyboard if I was being technically accurate).
-I took classes as a kid, however if you'd ask anyone who I've gone to school with (and that's over 19 years of education mind you), they'd say they had never even seen me close to a piano, let alone play it and they'd be right.
+No one would have referred to me as a solid programmer in college, albeit I wasn't bad.
+If you'd ask anyone I had gone to school with (and that's over 19 years of education mind you), they'd say they had never even seen me close to a piano, let alone play it and they'd be right.

 One could say it might as well have been a flip of the coin that I based these choices off of.
-That's how random it felt.
+That's how random it seemed to people in my circle.
 It was like I decided to render all my previous experiences pointless and start all over again.
-It felt like the antithesis of my very being.
+It felt like the **antithesis of my very being**.
 But it wasn't.

+I had accumulated credits for a minor in computer science with my best grades in engineering coming from these classes.
+Logical thinking and math was something I felt at home with, and so, programming was something I truly enjoyed.
+I had taken piano, guitar and drumming lessons as a kid, a few summers at best.
+But I had developed a basic background in music theory.

-I enjoyed programming and had even pursued a minor in computer science in college.
-With my piano classes as a kid, I had a basic background in music theory.
-Neither enough to enable my choices, and I would have to be a self-taught programmer and pianist, but it was a start.
-Enough of a start to be able to recognize and source good content to progress in these respective fields.
-As bizarre as my choices seemed (professionally speaking I mean) at the time, it was the only thing that I was certain about.
-Atleast I had a decision made, which was more than what I could say about my past.
+Neither was enough to enable or defend my choices and I knew that this path as a self-taught programmer and pianist (if one could call it that) wouldn't be a cakewalk.
+But it was enough of a start to know that if I buckle down and put my mind to it, I could make headway.
+As bizarre as my choices seemed to the outside world at the time, it was the only thing I was certain about.
+And this certainty was enough to get me going.

-It was in January of that year that I decided to forge my beliefs based on my experiences thus far, centered around these choices.
+It was in January of that year that I decided to forge my beliefs.
 I started reading a few books which granularly coalesced my beliefs into principles of concrete substance.
 Through my readings (and several re-readings) of these books, I had put together my core beliefs.
-Unlike the ever fleeting beliefs from my past, these ones remain unchanged.
-It has undergone a few natural tweaks that stemmed from my discussions of these beliefs with others but I'm convinced in my way of life.
+Unlike the ever fleeting beliefs from my past, these ones remain unchanged, for the most part.
+It has undergone a few natural tweaks stemming from my discussions of these beliefs with others.
+But I'm convinced in my way of life for whatever I want to accomplish.

-This page summarizes the bible I live by and is my record of continuing to fervently stick to its beliefs while keeping an open mind to criticism & change from those around me.
+This page summarizes **the bible I live by** and is my record of continuing to fervently stick to its beliefs.
+All the while keeping an open mind to criticism of my ideas from those around me.

 ## The 10,000 hour goal